Showing all 2 results

-Cold Stream Farm Can Find the Right Alder Shrub for Your Needs!
+Find the Right Alder Shrub for Your Needs!

 At Cold Stream Farm, we have the perfect Alder shrubs at wholesale for you to purchase and plant on your property.
 We also can provide you with planting techniques, so you can produce a beautiful shrub that will live a long and healthy life.
 If you’re looking to add beautiful shrubs to your garden or property, choose to go with the Speckled Alder.

 Contact Cold Stream Farm at 231-464-5809 today or visit us online for more information!